10 of Our Most Popular Stews and Braises

 Whatever your cooking method, these 10 stews and braises are our most popular — and for good reason.
-From beef, to pork, to chicken, to lamb, we've got you covered.
-(And we've even got a recipe for vegetarians!)
+From all sorts of meat to some vegetarian favorites, we’ve got you covered.

 Braises are not necessarily for meat only, as this fabulous vegetarian dish reminds us.
 Chickpeas and spinach are slow-cooked in coconut milk, ginger, garlic, and a splash of lemon to finish.
 Serve it over a baked sweet potato and you have all your daily dose of veg in one sitting!
 Ease and innovation make this our most go-to vegetarian braise.